pharmadata/sql-snap/README.md

 -v, --verbose         Include verbose logging information -t, --timeout         Timeout for backup operation (in seconds, default 600)
 ```

+SQL Snap will read metadata for each database from DatabaseName.metadata in the direcrory specified.

 ## How it works